whitneyburton/portfolios/students/1603/nick-pisciotta/20160616-nick-pisciotta-m2.markdown

 #### Playing a Part

 * Paired with 1605 weekly
-* I am a pre-work guide for 1606
+* I am a pre-work guide for1606
 * Head LGBTuring
 * Gave a lightning talk on storing data in DNA